 Hello guys!
 Ready for another super A Dica do Dia?
 We will talk about a very important date for the cariocas, on January 20th we commemorate Saint Sebastian in Rio de Janeiro.
 Did you know that Rio used to be called Saint Sebastian of Rio de Janeiro?
 Says the legend, that during the battle between France and Portugal in Rio de Janeiro, Saint Sebastian was seen fighting alongside the Portuguese and not a single arrow hit him.
 From that moment on, Saint Sebastian became the patron saint of our well-known, Marvelous City.

 The History of Saint Sebastian of Rio de Janeiro

-When the Portuguese explorers landed at Guanabara Bay, they thought they had reached the gorge of a gigantic river, “RIO” in Portuguese!
-Portuguese explorers arrived at Guanabara Bay on January 1502, and named the new city Rio de Janeiro (River of January).
+When the Portuguese explorers landed at Guanabara Bay, they thought they had reached the gorge of a gigantic river, Rio in Portuguese!
+Portuguese explorers arrived at Guanabara Bay in January 1502, and named the new city Rio de Janeiro (River of January).
 In 1555 Nicolas Durand de Villegagnon led the French troops to conquer the city, managing to turn it into a colony and renaming it “Henriville”, in honor of its king Henrique II.

-Under the command of Estacio de Sa, the Portuguese fought for a decade to recover the territory; on March 1st 1965 they found a city that we now know as Rio de Janeiro, at which time known as “São Sebastião do Rio de Janeiro”.
+Under the command of Estácio de Sá, the Portuguese fought for a decade to recover the territory; on March 1st 1965 they found a city that we now know as Rio de Janeiro, at which time known as “São Sebastião do Rio de Janeiro”.

 It was thus that, every January 20, a procession of the figure of the saint takes place from the Church of the Capuchins in the Tijuca neighborhood to the Metropolitan Cathedral.

-In your city is there a date as important as this?
+In your city, is there a holiday as important as this?
 Tell us in the comments below!